 Venous thromboembolism (VTE) is an umbrella term for two conditions, deep vein thrombosis (DVT) and pulmonary embolism (PE).
 DVT is a disease caused by a blood clot found in deep veins, usually within the lower leg, thigh or pelvis, although they can occur in other parts of the body as well.
 PE occurs when part of a clot detaches and lodges in the pulmonary arteries, causing a potentially fatal condition.
+Occurs when part of a clot detaches and lodges in the pulmonary arteries, causing a potentially fatal condition.

-VTE is a major cause of morbidity and mortality.
-In the U.S., it is estimated that more than 950,000 VTE events and approximately 300,000 VTE related deaths occur each year.
-There is a high rate of recurrence after a first VTE event, which is reduced with anticoagulant treatment.
-Without anticoagulant treatment, approximately half of patients who experience an initial VTE event have recurrent VTE within three months.
-13
+VTE is a major cause of morbidity and mortality.11 In the U.S., it is estimated that more than 950,000 VTE events and approximately 300,000 VTE related deaths occur each year.^{12,13} There is a high rate of recurrence after a first VTE event, which is reduced with anticoagulant treatment.
+Without anticoagulant treatment, approximately half of patients who experience an initial VTE event have recurrent VTE within three months.14